Russian conquest of Central Asia: Consolidation of the Caspian

-1873: The conquest of Khiva
+Khivan campaign of 1873

 The decision to attack Khiva was made in December 1872.
 Khiva was an oasis surrounded by several hundred kilometres of desert.
 The Russians could easily defeat the Khivan army if they could move enough troops across the desert.
 The place was attacked from five directions.
 Kaufmann marched west from Tashkent and was joined by another army coming south from Aralsk.
 They met in the desert, ran short of water, abandoned part of their supplies and reached the Oxus in late May.
 Veryovkin left from Orenburg, had little difficulty moving along the west side of the Aral Sea and reached the northwest corner of the delta in mid-May.
 He was joined by Lomakin who had a hard time crossing the desert from the Caspian.
 Markozov started from Chikishlyar, ran short of water and was forced to turn back.
 Kaufmann crossed the Oxus, fought a few easy battles and on June 4 the Khan sued for peace.
 Meanwhile, Veryovkin, who was out of contact with Kaufmann, crossed the delta and attacked the city walls of Khiva until he was called off by Kaufmann.
 The Khanate of Khiva became a Russian protectorate and remained so until the Russian Revolution.